matthewsullivan1/apihook/README.md

 # Windows NT API Hooking

 This project demonstrates API hooking by modifying the function prologues of key NT API calls (`NtAllocateVirtualMemory` and `NtProtectVirtualMemory`).
-It includes a DLL injector, a hooking DLL, and a detection mechanism to bypass hooks.
+It includes a DLL injector, a hooking DLL, and a detection mechanism to (not yet) bypass hooks.

 ## Project Structure

 ## Build Scripts

-- **`build_dll`**: Script used by the Makefile to compile the DLL using the `cl` compiler.
+- **`build_dll`**: Script used by the Makefile to compile the DLL using the cl

 ## Debugging

-- **`injector_log`**: Log file written by the DLL injector for debugging and tracking injection behavior.
+- **`injector_log`**: Log file written by the DLL injector for debugging

 ## Features

 1. **API Hooking**:
-   - Hooks `NtAllocateVirtualMemory` and `NtProtectVirtualMemory` by modifying their prologues to redirect execution.
+   - Currently hooks `NtAllocateVirtualMemory` and `NtProtectVirtualMemory` by modifying their prologues to redirect execution
-   - Uses a syscall stub for low-level functionality.

 2. **DLL Injection**:
-   - A custom injector loads the hooking DLL into the target process.
+   - Injector.exe loads the hooking DLL into the target process

 3. **Hook Detection**:
-   - A detection mechanism identifies and bypasses the installed hooks.
+   - A detection mechanism identifies when a function is hooked by checking the prologue

 ---

 ## Usage

 1. Compile the project:
-   - Use the provided Makefile or build scripts to compile the DLL and other components.
+   - Build injector.exe, apihook.dll, and test program that uses hooked calls

 2. Inject the DLL:
-   - Use the provided injector to load the hooking DLL into a target process.
+   - Use the provided injector to load the hooking DLL into a target process

 3. Test:
-   - Run the hook detection program and test stub to validate hook functionality.
+   - Run the hook detection program and test stub to validate hook functionality

 ---